Skip to main content

 Physical Restoration

-Massage is a method of manipulating the body’s soft tissues – the muscles, tendons, ligaments, and connective tissues – to reduce chronic pain, reduce anxiety, correct body alignment, increase your range of motion, and even enhance your immune system.
+Massage manipulates the body’s soft tissues – the muscles, tendons, ligaments, and connective tissues – to reduce chronic pain and anxiety, correct body alignment, increase your range of motion, and even enhance your immune system.

 Pricing